Stable Outcomes and Information in Games: An Empirical Framework: Model

 \section{Model}

 We consider empirical settings characterized by two properties.
-First, the setting is \emph{dynamic} in the sense that players can revise their actions after observing the opponents' actions.
-Second, players' actions are readily and publicly observed by others.
-Our objective is to describe certain ``steady-state'' situations in which all players publicly observe each other's realized actions, yet no deviation occurs even when they have the opportunity to do so.
+First, the setting is \emph{dynamic} in the sense that players can revise their actions after observing the opponents' actions.\footnote{We use ``dynamic'' to mean that each player can react to the realized actions of the opponents.
+However, we do not introduce standard dynamic games assumptions (e.g., finite number of periods, timing of moves, etc.) to model players' interactions. } Second, players' actions are readily and publicly observed by others.
+In other words, we focus on certain ``steady-state'' situations in which all players publicly observe each other's realized actions, yet no deviation occurs even when they have the opportunity to do so.
+Our objective is to describe such situations as a static equilibrium.
 When conducting econometric analysis, we will assume that the analyst observes a cross-section of stable outcomes.

 In this section, we introduce Bayes stable equilibrium as a solution concept that solves the consistency problem and facilitates econometric analysis while allowing for weak assumptions on players' information.
-Throughout the paper, we assume that the state of the world remains persistent enough to abstract away from over-time transitions, and that the costs of revising actions are sufficiently low so that we can ignore them.\footnote{In the real world, the costs of revising actions are not zero.
+Throughout the paper, we assume that the state of the world remains persistent enough to abstract away from transitions over time, and that the costs of revising actions are sufficiently low so that we can ignore them.\footnote{The zero adjustment cost assumption is not essential for the key ideas of this paper.
+In the real world, the costs of revising actions are not zero.
 However, the relevant question is whether high adjustment costs drive stable outcomes.
 We treat adjustment costs as negligible compared to the long-run profits obtained at stable outcomes.
-This is in the same spirit as the empirical matching models surveyed in \citet{chiappori2016theeconometrics}; the stable matching condition abstracts away from the costs of entering into or exiting a marriage.} We formalize the idea in a general class of discrete games of incomplete information, following the notation of \citet{bergemann2016bayescorrelated}.
+This is in the same spirit as the empirical matching models surveyed in \citet{chiappori2016theeconometrics}; the stable matching condition abstracts away from the costs of entering into or exiting a marriage.
+Similar assumptions assumptions are commonly used for econometric models of network formation although forming networks can be costly in reality (see, e.g., \citet{de2020econometric}).
+The assumption is useful for motivating an alternative to the Nash framework and simplifying exposition.
+See Appendix \ref{sec:Adjustment-Costs-in} for further discussion.} We formalize the idea in a general class of discrete games of incomplete information, following the notation of \citet{bergemann2016bayescorrelated}.